 After quenching the parts in water the hardness measured in the Rc57-58 range.
 A Temper of 30 minutes at 350C resulted in a Rc49, at 400C a Rc43 hardness, and at 450C a Rc37 hardness.
 While fixing the warp in a large number of brigandine plates I noted that 65G at a Rc43 hardness is far more brittle than 1050 at the same hardness.
 If the hardened plates required a fair amount of reshaping then cracking around weak points are a significant problem.
 Even at a Rc37 hardness 65G was much more brittle than 1050 at Rc43 and vastly more brittle than 4130 at a Rc48 hardness.

-At this time I recommend using a 1 hour 450C temper for a hardness of Rc37 for any 65G that I'm dealing with.
-I would not recommend hardening 65G pass a Rc43 hardness.
+I recommend using a 1 hour 450C temper for a hardness of Rc37 for 65G steel.
+I would not recommend hardening 65G pass a Rc37 hardness.

 30HGSA / 30KhGSA (Russia/Ukraine)

 This alloy is similar to 4130 except that it does not contain any molybdenum.
 Much of the following information is based on a translation of a research paper on this alloy steel titled "Effect of Tempering on the Facture Toughness of Steel 30KhGSA" by T.M.
 Golovinskaya and N.I.
 Chernyak published in Kiev, Ukraine in "Probelmy Prochnosti" on September 16, 1974.